Nick7903/scrap-mechanic-export-creation-new/README.md

 # scrap-mechanic-export-creation-new

 This will show a clumsy, but working, way of exporting and importing Scrap Mechanic creations in survival, after the export command was removed.
+This only works if you are the host of the world

 1.  open `..\steamapps\common\Scrap Mechanic\Survival\Scripts\game\SurvivalGame.lua`
 2.  make sure you have access to commands, by adding `g_survivalDev = true` above the first function about at line 40